AlexandreKrantz/webdev-notes/javascript-intermediate/webpack.md

     ```

-- Putting webpack in development mode will enable source maps.
+- Putting webpack in development mode will **enable source maps**.
 This way you can debug your code using Chrome DevTools and put breakpoints on the original src file.

   Add this to your webpack config file: